 Inspections must be performed by an organisation approved by a relevant national airworthiness authority.
 Inspecting personnel must be suitably trained.

 2.4 Inspection Procedure

-The annual/100 hour inspection are to be performed in accordance with description and checklist is provided in section 8 of this manual.
+The annual/100 hour inspection description and checklist is provided in section 7 of this manual.